JohnGoffCa/HiringTestHiredHippo/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.5.

+## Instructions
+install dependencies with `npm install`.
+Then run development server or Go server to access app.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.